Boosting Simple Learners

 The idea is as follows: let $T=T(\gamma)$ denote the minimum number of times a boosting algorithm calls a $\gamma$-learner for halfspaces in order to achieve a constant population loss, say $\eps=1/4$.
-We show that unless~$T$ is sufficiently large (nearly quadratic in $\frac{1}{\gamma}$), then there must exists a $\gamma$-realizable learning task (i.e.\ which satisfies the weak learning assumption) that cannot be learned by the boosting algorithm.
+We show that unless~$T$ is sufficiently large (nearly quadratic in $\frac{1}{\gamma}$), then there must exists a $\gamma$-realizable learning task (i.e., which satisfies the weak learning assumption) that cannot be learned by the boosting algorithm.

-In more detail, by \Cref{thm:gammaVCHS} there exists $N\subseteq \R^d$ of size $n:=\lvert N\rvert$ which is nearly quadratic in $1/\gamma$ with the following property: each of the $2^n$ labelings $c:N\to\{\pm 1\}$ are $\gamma$-realizable by $d$-dimensional halfspaces.
+In more detail, by \Cref{thm:gammaVCHS} there exists $N\subseteq \R^d$ of size $n:=\lvert N\rvert$ which is nearly quadratic in $1/\gamma$ which is $\gamma$-interpolated by $d$-dimensional halfspaces: that is, each of the $2^n$ labelings $c:N\to\{\pm 1\}$ are $\gamma$-realizable by $d$-dimensional halfspaces.
 In other words, each of these $c$'s satisfy the weak learnability assumption with respect to a $\gamma$-learner for halfspaces.
 Therefore, given enough $c$-labelled examples, our assumed boosting algorithm will generate a weighted majority of $T$ halfspaces $h$ which is $\eps$-close to it.